UppaJung/personal-website-preview/content/about/_index.md

 …at least until people learn that my research debunking common security practices is part of the reason why they no longer have to answer so many 'security' questions[^jesus], why their employer no longer asks them to reset their password every 90 days, and why many websites no longer care if your password has digits, punctuation, or uppercase letters.

-I'm currently an `'Associate\0'` at Harvard's School of Engineering and Applied Sciences[^null-terminal] and also work on [DiceKeys](https://dicekeys.com).
+I'm currently an `'Associate\0'` at Harvard's School of Engineering and Applied Sciences[^null-terminal] ([institutional webpage](https://seas.harvard.edu/person/stuart-schechter)and also work on [DiceKeys](https://dicekeys.com).
 I was formerly at Microsoft Research and MIT Lincoln Laboratory.

 [^jesus]: if you have but chance to guess a US account's *favorite historical person*, the [data](http://research.microsoft.com/pubs/79594/oakland09.pdf) suggest you put your faith in 'jesus'.